Installation#

 --shm-size=12gb \ # Increase memory assigned to container to avoid memory limitations, default is 64 MB (recommended).

-dromni/nerfstudio:<tag> # Docker image name if you pulled from docker hub.
+ghcr.io/nerfstudio-project/nerfstudio:<tag> # Docker image name if you pulled from GitHub.

 <--- OR --->